-To make sure our donations go where they can do the most good, we are collaborating with the Bahamian government, our non-profit partner, the Pan American Development Foundation (PADF), and a network of Bahamian charities and organizations, including the Bahamas Feeding Network.
+To make sure our donations go where they can do the most good, we are collaborating with the Bahamian government, our non-profit partner, the Pan American Development Foundation (PADF), and a network of Bahamian charities and organisations, including the Bahamas Feeding Network.

 As part of our commitment, Royal Caribbean has promised 20,000 meals a day, every day.
-To make that a reality, Empress of the Seas left PortMiami on Wednesday, September 4th with enough extra supplies to prepare thousands of individual meals to deliver to our community partners in The Bahamas on Thursday, September 5th.
+To make that a reality, Empress of the Seas left Port Miami on Wednesday, 4 September with enough extra supplies to prepare thousands of individual meals to deliver to our community partners in The Bahamas on Thursday, 5 September.

-And Empress is only the first of a flotilla of ships, including Navigator of the Seas, Mariner of the Seas, and Symphony of the Seas, that will make a stop in Freeport to deliver freshly prepared hot and cold meals to the hard-hit community.
+And Empress is only the first of a flotilla of ships, including Navigator of the Seas, Mariner of the Seas and Symphony of the Seas, that will make a stop in Freeport to deliver freshly prepared hot and cold meals to the hard-hit community.

 In addition, we commandeered space on a container ship for more much-needed supplies.
-So far, we have delivered 47,000 bottles of water, toilet paper, 7,500 lbs of pet food, 250 tarps, 25,000 square feet of plywood, 55,400 diapers, 53,000 boxes of cereal, 500 flashlights, and 362 generators.
+So far, we have delivered 47,000 bottles of water, toilet paper, 3,400 kg of pet food, 250 tarps, over 2,300 square metres of plywood, 55,400 nappies, 53,000 boxes of cereal, 500 torches and 362 generators.
 We will ship more supplies in the coming days.

 We are offering people on Grand Bahama the opportunity to evacuate to Nassau.
-We began those evacuations on Thursday, September 5th and will continue with other ships that can call at Nassau after Freeport.
+We began those evacuations on Thursday, 5 September and will continue with other ships that can call at Nassau after Freeport.